 FightLite SCR

-My one sighting of feral hog involved nearly a dozen of them.
+My first sighting of feral hog involved nearly a dozen of them.
 It seems to me that if I were going to hunt feral hog, I would want a semi-automatic rifle with good magazine capacity.
 Missouri no longer allows feral hog hunting on public land, but there are still other opportunities.

 Overall Length:37½"